Rosso corsa: History

+Motor racing

+Discussions regarding the adoption of a scheme of national colours in motorsport began with the Coppa Gordon Bennett in 1900.
+Three years later, the scheme was formalized by the then Association Internationale des Automobile Clubs Reconnus.
+Italy was initially assigned black, a colour which had a short life, as after only a couple of years, for reasons that remain unknown, Italian cars switched to the red previously reserved for the United States.

 In the Peking to Paris race of 1907, the first to arrive in Paris was Prince Scipione Borghese, an Italian aristocrat.
 He was accompanied by Luigi Barzini, a journalist who worked for The Daily Telegraph, and a valet, Ettore Guizzardi, who acted as his mechanic and traveled with a supply of Lanson champagne.
 The prince was so confident of winning that he took a detour of several hundred miles from Moscow to St Petersburg for a dinner in honour of the team, and afterwards headed back to Moscow and rejoined the race.
 Their chief rival was Charles Goddard, a fairground worker and con artist who, until he learned of the race from a scrap of newspaper he found blowing in the wind, had never sat in a motor car and was arrested for fraud as he approached the finish line.

 Goddard, who came second, lacked the resources of Borghese and had to beg fellow competitors for fuel.
 In a desperate attempt to catch up, he set an endurance record for non-stop driving for 24 hours.
 The prince's prize was simply a magnum of Mumm champagne, and the red colour of his 1907 Itala car was adopted by Italy as its racing colour in his honour.

+Over the first decades of the twentieth century, a precise international colour scheme was established: among the most important countries, French racing blue was assigned to French cars, – accompanied by silver following the Eifelrennen of 1934 – to German cars, British racing green to British cars, white with blue racing stripes to American cars, white and red to Japanese cars, and, as mentioned, red to Italian cars.
+Consequently, manufacturers such as Alfa Romeo, Lancia, and Maserati – and subsequently Scuderia Ferrari and more rarely Fiat – painted their competition cars in this colour so that spectators could identify the Italian teams competing in motor racing championships.